BuddyForms/BuddyForms-Anonymous-Author/readme.txt

 == Description ==

 This is the BuddyForms Anonymous Author Extension.
 Integrate your BuddyForms Forms into your Ultimate Member.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

+Select a default Author and give your users the option to publish Anonymous under the default Author.

+All public data like username user link avatar wil be replaced with the anonymous author profile.

 <h4>See this Video how to use the Plugin</h4>
 [youtube url]